filfreire/filfreire.github.io/_posts/2020-08-10-what_would_filipe_do.md

 Companies/projects that have decided to at one point discard completely the need for any meaningful Testing, see an increase in embarrassing bugs that would have been caught by skilled testers.

-This increase is then linked with a familiar contemporary symptom: users tolerate a growing number of embarrassing bugs and crappy function:
+This increase is then linked with a familiar contemporary problem of users tolerating a growing number of embarrassing bugs and crappy function, with the usual symptoms:

 > _"We did an oopsie!"
 "Our monkeys will fix this quick!"
 "Something is wrong!"
 "Ups, we may have inadvertently lost/sold your data to evil entities!"
 "Sorry, not sorry, we may have influenced your family into becoming a tiny bit more racist and ignorant"..._